nagalakshmiupadya/Panchayath_raj_dictionary/README.md

 🚀 Features

-🔍 Bilingual Search (Kannada/English) – enter a word in either language to get translations and definitions.
+- Bilingual Search (Kannada/English) – enter a word in either language to get translations and definitions.

-🎙️ Voice-Enabled Search – integrated with Speech-to-Text (OpenAI Whisper) for hands-free search in Kannada or English.
+- Voice-Enabled Search – integrated with Speech-to-Text (OpenAI Whisper) for hands-free search in Kannada or English.

-📚 Admin Approval System – new terms/definitions suggested by users must be reviewed and approved by an admin before publishing.
+- Admin Approval System – new terms/definitions suggested by users must be reviewed and approved by an admin before publishing.

-🗄️ Database-Driven Storage – all terms, translations, and definitions are stored in a MySQL database for scalability.
+- Database-Driven Storage – all terms, translations, and definitions are stored in a MySQL database for scalability.

-🌐 Responsive Design – accessible across desktops, tablets, and mobile devices.
+- Responsive Design – accessible across desktops, tablets, and mobile devices.

-🛡️ Secure Login System – admin authentication to manage the dictionary’s content.
+- Secure Login System – admin authentication to manage the dictionary’s content.

-📊 User-Friendly Interface – simple, intuitive UI for both rural citizens and officials.
+- User-Friendly Interface – simple, intuitive UI for both rural citizens and officials.

-🛠️ Tech Stack
+🛠️ Tools and Technologies

 Frontend: HTML, CSS, JavaScript (Bootstrap for responsiveness)

-Backend: Python (Flask/Django)
+Backend: PHP

 Database: MySQL (via XAMPP)

 APIs/Libraries:

 OpenAI Whisper (Speech-to-Text)

-Google Translate API (optional, fallback translations)

 Tools: XAMPP, phpMyAdmin, GitHub for version control